roderickjackson-bradley/socket_io_app/work/w07/d2/03-04-control-flow-lab/control-flow-lab.md

 2. Open the folder in VS Code: `$ code .`

+## Exercises

-3. Write the code to solve the 6 exercises inside of each file `exercise-1.py` through `exercise-6`.
+Write the code to solve the 6 exercises inside of each file `exercise-1.py` through `exercise-6.py`.

+Possible solutions are [here](https://repl.it/@jim_clark/Python-Control-Flow-Lab), but do your best not to peek.

 ## Deliverable